Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 ## Usage

-Once installed, you can create reminders from anywhere in your terminal:
+Once installed, you can create reminders from your terminal:

 1. Type `remind` in your terminal
 2. Enter the time duration when prompted: